top of page

 Step 2: Transformers

 Once the electricity has been converted into AC, it needs to be transformed before it can be fed into the power grid.
 Transformers are used for this purpose, as they can increase or decrease the voltage of the electricity as needed.
-This is an important step in ensuring that the electricity can be transmitted efficiently and safely through the power grid.
+This is an important step in ensuring that electricity can be transmitted efficiently and safely through the power grid.

 Step 3: Transmission Lines